BU-IE-582/fall20-TahaBayaz/index.md

 ## Homework 1

-You can find the homework from this [link](Homework/HW1/Sport-Forcasting.html)
+You can find the homework from these links: [R](Homework/HW1/Sport-Forcasting-R.html) / [Python](Homework/HW1/Sport-Forcasting-Python.html)

 ## Homework 2